How do you know your child is “highly sensitive”?

 4. Is a Perfectionist

-Because K is so aware of everything, she also notices any “mistakes” or anything that is “out of place” in her mind.
+Because my highly sensitive child is so aware of everything, she will also notice any “mistakes” or anything that is “out of place” in her mind.
 This makes her very particular about how things should be.
 It is a way for highly sensitive children to feel a sense of control, in a world where there is so much that is unpredictable and unknown.

 5. Has a High Level of Empathy